Apply Now

 A bachelor's degree is the future of this ascending healthcare profession as determined by the American Association for Respiratory Care (AARC).

-Best Online Bachelor'searlier with a wage-earning professional year built into this innovative dual-degree 3+1 program.
+You can become a leader in the field and enter respiratory therapy practice Best Online Bachelor'searlier with a wage-earning professional year built into this innovative dual-degree 3+1 program.
 Earn your associate degree and become a Registered Respiratory Therapist (RRT) in three years.
 Then, finish your bachelor's degree in as little as one year while working in an advanced professional role with opportunities for greater responsibility and leadership.

 Program Perks